How are home carers insured?

 Public liability insurance

-Public Liability Insurance will cover any payments if a claimant is successful in making a case against a live-in carer.
+Public Liability Insurance can also cover any payments if you’re successful in making a case against a live-in carer.
 This insurance will also include any legal fees.
-For example, a care recipient could sue a caregiver for hurting them while moving them and, if successful, could receive compensation.
+For example, you could sue a caregiver for hurting your loved one while moving them and, if successful, could receive compensation.
 This compensation would be paid out by public liability insurance.

 Employers’ liability insurance